sitBLR-Workshop/Q1-2026/exercises/ex2/README-AIL.md

 13. Fill in the remaining information for the dataset artifact as follows:
 - File Type: `JSON`
-- Dataset File: `/facility-eval-data.json`
+- Dataset File: `/facility_eval_data.json`

-14. Now that we have filled out all require Test input information we can move on to selecting evaluation metrics.
+14. Now that we have filled out all required Test input information we can move on to selecting evaluation metrics.
 Click `Next` to proceed to the metrics selection.
 <br>![](/exercises/ex2/images/ail02-22.png)

 15. Our use-case requests the LLM to follow instructions to extract structured information from unstructured text.
 Therefore, we will select metrics that measure instruction following and correctness of the answers.